KTRiles55/KTRiles55/README.md

     [Project Link](https://github.com/CTRLFreaksCSUN/GeoVision-AI/tree/main)
 *   ### Simple Minesweeper game

     A C program that focuses primarily on user input within the OS command shell.
 This program emulates the real Minesweeper game by implementing its logic and mechanics.
 While constructing this project, I researched the game rules of Minesweeper and even played the game itself for a bit.
 Using this newfound knowledge, I decided to create a simplified version of this game with the same gameplay and rules.
-This project helped me gain experience with simple game design and programming.
+This project helped me gain experience with simple game design and grow as a programmer.

     [Project Link](https://github.com/KTRiles55/minesweeper)
 *   ### Word Ladder program